-The membership of the Thorpe Creek Homeowners Association is comprised of all homeowners within Thorpe Creek's neighborhoods: The Knoll, The Overlook, and The Woods!
-The Annual Assessment is paid by all members, and the fees contribute to the upkeep of Thorpe Creek's common elements, i.e. clubhouse, pool, playground, lakes, and open spaces.
+The membership of the Thorpe Creek Homeowners Association is comprised of all homeowners within Thorpe Creek's neighborhoods: The Knoll, The Overlook, and The Woods.
+The Annual Assessment is paid by all members, and the fees contribute to the upkeep of Thorpe Creek's common elements, i.e. clubhouse, pool, playground, ponds, and open spaces.

 The Association was established to protect your investment and enhance the value of the property owned by each of its members.
 This is accomplished by providing for the physical maintenance and operation of the shared property, enforcing the Regulations and Architectural Controls, and setting up an effective communications system among members.
 For a closer look at the operations of the Association, please view the annual budget

-As a non-profit organization, Associations are led by a Board of Directors, assigned the responsibility of acting in the best interest of all homeowners.
+As a non-profit organization, the Association is led by a Board of Directors, assigned the responsibility of acting in the best interest of all homeowners.

-To assure each homeowner of a well-run organization, a Managing Agent is an integral part of the Association’s operations.
-The Managing Agent is responsible for guiding and assisting the Association, helping owners with problems or questions, and carrying out the policies and decisions made by the Board of Directors.
-To learn more about your Managing Agent, visit the HOA Management
+To assure each homeowner of a well-run organization, a Community Manager is an integral part of the Association’s operations.
+The Community Manager is responsible for guiding and assisting the Association, helping owners with problems or questions, and carrying out the policies and decisions made by the Board of Directors.
+To learn more about your Community Manager, visit the HOA Management

 page, available under the About option found on the navigation bar.

 Associations are governed by a set of legal documents which establish the Association, regulate its operation, and provide rules for use of property within the community.
 These Governing Documents